Most systems do not fail because people are not trying. They fail because the people inside them cannot fully see how the system actually works.

 Read the Writing

-I co-founded Connecting for Change, where we combine network analysis, systems strategy, and practical tools to help organizations navigate complexity.
+That realization eventually became Connecting for Change, where we combine systems strategy, network analysis, and practical tools to make hidden structures more visible, and therefore more workable.

 If you are working inside a complex system and trying to understand what is actually happening, I am always open to a conversation.